-A counselor/school social worker who receives an Overall Rating of "Less Than Satisfactory" must be provided with an Individual Development Plan (IDP).
-A counselor/school social worker who receives a "Needs Improvement" or "Unacceptable Rating" in any category may be provided an IDP.
+A school social worker who receives an Overall Rating of either a "Minimally Effective" or "Ineffective" must be provided with an Individual Development Plan (IDP).
+A school social worker who receives either a "Minimally Effective" or "Ineffective" in any category must be provided an IDP.

-The Individual Development Plan must be developed by the appropriate administrative personnel in consultation with the counselor/school social worker and the Association.
+The Individual Development Plan must be developed by the appropriate administrative personnel in consultation with school social worker and the Association.